 Importance of Knowing the Recommended Minimum Bend Radius for Cable

-Dan Ford, Technical Support Specialist at Interpower®, explained that if cable exceeds the minimum bend radius repeatedly, some of the problems that can result include cracked insulation, broken conductors, and/or tears in the jacket or conductor wires.
-Part of it depends on the material of the jacket.
-If it is a harder material, it may not survive an 8 radius, but possibly a 12.
-The harder the material, the easier it can result in damage because it is not as flexible.
+If cable is allowed to exceed the minimum bend radius repeatedly, problems that can result over time include cracked insulation, broken conductors, and/or tears in the jacket or conductor wires.
+For example, if the jacket material is a harder material, it may not survive an “8” radius, but possibly a “12.”
+The harder the material, the more prone it is to damage due to less flexibility.

-“It is important to avoid unnecessarily damaging the cable which can shorten its life, potentially leading to shock or fire,” Dan said.
-“The end use of the cable plays a big role in what the actual bend radius will be—it depends how it will be used.
+“It is important to avoid unnecessarily damaging the cable which can shorten its life, potentially leading to shock or fire,” Ford said.
+“The end use of the cable plays a big role in what the actual bend radius will be—how it will be used?
 For example, if the cord is plugged into the wall and then jerked on from the side to get it out, that will violate the bend radius.
 If the cord is twisted a lot, that also will affect it.”

-Dan gave this analogy as a comparison: When a garden hose is bent too tight, it kinks and blocks the flow of water.
-The same with cable that is bent more than it should be—the result can be damaged cable that won’t transmit power.
-“Bend radius failures usually happen over time and eventually will not work,” he said.
+“Bend radius failures usually happen over time and eventually the cable will no longer transmit power,” he said.
 “However, instant failure can occur if the wire in the cable is broken by jerking on the cord, especially at sharp angles.”

 Determining Minimum Bend Radius

-Cable manufacturers will typically issue recommendations for minimum bend radius that are rather conservative to cover a wide range of applications, due to the fact that the end application and stresses are typically not known.
+Cable manufacturers will typically issue recommendations for minimum bend radius that are rather conservative to cover a wide range of end user applications, due to the fact that the end application whose stress factors are not known.
 Therefore, if a manufacturer wants to use a cable at a smaller bend radius recommendation, it is advised they seek guidance from the manufacturer of the cable.